Cumberland Healthcare is proud to provide comprehensive women’s health services designed to meet all your needs every step of the way.

-Your health care needs change as you change.
-That’s why Cumberland Healthcare provide comprehensive care with respect to your individual needs, giving you the information you need at every stage of your life to make the best decisions for you and your family.
+Our Women’s Health team offers cancer screenings, cardiovascular health, contraception, general health, geriatrics, OB exams, well-women exams, diagnostics in urinary incontinence, pelvic pain, osteoporosis, obstetrical dysfunction, and more.
+Our team includes experienced gynecologists, obstetricians, nurse practitioners, physician assistants, and physical therapists that combine state-of-the-art diagnostic services and innovative procedures.
+Your health care needs to change as you change.
+That’s why Cumberland Healthcare provides comprehensive care with respect to your individual needs, giving you the information you need at every stage of your life to make the best decisions for you and your family

 Pelvic Floor Tension/Pain

 Pelvic floor tension or pain in the sling of muscles that support the bladder, uterus, and rectum can be caused by muscle, joint, and nerve problems.
 Individuals may have difficulty sitting, experience pain during intercourse, or experience pain in the hips or lower abdomen.
 Rehabilitation/treatment may include pelvic floor muscle relaxation training, manual therapy, or biofeedback.

 Incontinence is the loss of bladder or bowel control resulting in the involuntary loss of urine or stools.
 Weakness in the muscles that make up the “pelvic floor” can result in a loss of support for the bladder, uterus, or rectum, potentially resulting in incontinence.
 Incontinence of urine may be termed “stress” or “urgency” and may cause urinary frequency.
 Rehabilitation/treatment may include the clinical use of electrical stimulation, biofeedback, or an individualized exercise program.

 Orthopedic and High Risk